SpiffInc/polyn/polyn_protocol/PROTOCOL.md

 #### `data`

-A Polyn client MUST add its event data to the `data` attribute of the CloudEvent.
+A Polyn client MUST add its message data to the `data` attribute of the CloudEvent.
 The data format must match the `datacontentype` field.

+## Message Schema

+Each message MUST be associated with a JSON Schema that is a CloudEvent JSON Schema document with the `data` section replaced with the schema specific to the message.

+### Polyn Specific Fields

+The following fields can be included in the root of the `data` section of a message's JSON Schema (not the root of the CloudEvent schema).

+#### `identity`

+An `identity` field SHOULD be included for messages that are about a specific [domain entity](https://blog.jannikwempe.com/domain-driven-design-entities-value-objects#heading-entities).
+The value of the `identity` field MUST be the same as one of the [properties](https://json-schema.org/understanding-json-schema/reference/object.html#properties) defined on an `object` type schema.

+#### `stream_config`

+A `stream_config` field can be included to overrwrite the defaults for the NATS stream associated with the message schema.
+Its value MUST be an `object`.

 ## Message Validation

-### JSON Schema

 A Polyn client MUST support loading a [JSON Schema](https://json-schema.org/) document for each event.
-It MUST wrap the event schema into a valid CloudEvent JSON Schema, and publish that schema to the Schema Repository.
-The Schema Repository should be a JetStream KeyValue Bucket called `POLYN_SCHEMAS`.
-Each event's JSON Schema should be a CloudEvent JSON Schema document with the `data` section replaced with the schema specific to the event.
+The Schema Repository SHOULD be a JetStream KeyValue Bucket called `POLYN_SCHEMAS`.

 If the Schema Respository bucket does not exist Polyn MUST raise an exception that says: